 Big Brother on Channel 4.
 The last season was showing about 7 hours of footage every day.
 It remains to be seen if Channel 5 will give it a similar treatment.
 A mix of Meddling Executives and ironically, Screwed by the Network; Endemol got a "Live Feed Every Year" clause into the contract.
 So, in the later years at least, C4 put the live feed on between midnight and 6AM.
 There is no such clause in C5's contract.

-Channel Five is currently (January 2012) showing an entirely reasonable 3 hours a day of coverage of this fine educational show.
-However, the trope may now apply more than ever, since C5 owner Richard Desmond mandates endless coverage of Big Brother in the various newspapers he owns, meaning that it's now a network favourite across multiple media.
+In January 2012, Channel Five showed an "entirely reasonable" 3 hours a day of coverage.
+However, the trope may now apply more than ever, since C5 owner Richard Desmond mandates endless coverage of Big Brother in the various newspapers he owns, meaning that it's now a network favorite across multiple media.

 There are been times, no matter which station plays it, when The Fresh Prince of Bel-Air will be on morning, noon, and night.
-TBS still plays it in the mornings.
+As of this writing, TBS still plays it in the mornings.
 Since the show is available for barter, when a station sells ad time in exchange for the show, cable and local stations get Will Smith for free.
-Go ahead, TBS, play the story all about how Will's life got twisted upside down 24/7.

 It has also tried to use Scrubs, and more recently The Big Bang Theory to the same degree, although they don't get quite the same level of coverage as Friends did.